 The transport research framework in Lithuania is determined by the National Higher Education and Research Policy (Research and Higher Education Strategy) and by the transport system planning documents.

-The research policy goals are mainly set by the Lithuanian Innovation Strategy for 2010–2020.
-Another document is Lithuania’s Progress Strategy “Lithuania 2030”.
-The implementation strategy for EU Structural Funds also supports public R&D development and facilitates company R&D.
+The most recent research policy goals are mainly set by the Lithuanian Innovation Strategy for 2010–2020, a new version of this document is expected to be published soon.
+Another relevant document is Lithuania’s Progress Strategy “Lithuania 2030”.
+The implementation strategy for EU Structural Funds also supports public and company research and development.

-Transport research policy is typically developed on the basis of the priorities established in the national transport system planning.
-The main documents in transport system planning are the Long-Term Development Strategy of the Lithuanian Transport System (up to 2025) and the Transport and Transit Development Strategy (up to 2020).
-The Long-Term Development Strategy provides a foundation for sector-based strategies.
+Transport research policy is typically developed on the basis of the priorities established according to national transport system planning.
+The main documents in transport system planning are the Long-Term Development Strategy of the Lithuanian Transport System (up to 2025), which provides a foundation for sector-based strategies.

 At the highest level, research and innovation policy in Lithuania is set by the Parliament and the Government.
 The governance structure for research and innovation is based on two Ministries:

-- The Ministry of Economy and Innovation - responsible for innovation policy
+- The Ministry of Economy and Innovation is responsible for innovation policy;

-- The Ministry of Education and Science - responsible for higher education and R&D policy
+- The Ministry of Education and Science is responsible for higher education and research and development policy.

 National research policy is developed and implemented by the Department of Science and Technology under the Ministry of Education and Science and in cooperation with the Research Council of Lithuania.
 The Agency for Science, Innovation and Technology coordinates the participation of Lithuanian institutions and companies in international research programmes and projects.
 The Ministry of Finance also plays a major role in allocating funding for national research programmes.